Querz/NBT/README.md

 ```
 dependencies {
 	...
-	compile 'com.github.Querz:NBT:6.1'
+	implementation 'com.github.Querz:NBT:7.0'
 }
 ```

-### Add the library as a dependency using Maven:
+## Add the library as a dependency using Maven:
 Add Jitpack:
 ```
 <repositories>